archusXIV/dotfiles/README.md

 # dotfiles

-Some configs and scripts (mostly whritten in bash) from my Linux machine.
+Some configs and scripts (mostly written in bash) from my Linux machine.